crate/cloud-reference/docs/glossary.rst

 Azure AD (Active Directory) is Microsoft's authentication and sign-in service for accessing Microsoft hosted services.
 CrateDB Cloud uses AzureAD as one of the means of sign-up and authentication for its service.
-For documentation on Azure AD, refer to the |Microsoft Documentation|.
+For documentation on Azure AD, refer to the |Microsoft documentation|.

 .. _glossary-cluster: